 You can also talk about your regimen with your pharmacist, who may be able to help you identify unnecessary medications.

-Thanks to Canada's government healthcare program, medications from Canada typically cost much less than they do in the United States.
+Canada's government healthcare program is why Canadian pharmacies are cheaper, and medications from Canada typically cost much less than they do in the United States.

 Luckily, individuals can benefit from those discounts by shopping for their prescription drugs at online Canadian pharmacies and international pharmacy referral services like My Drug Center.